Before dawn on Sunday, March 6, 1836, the final assault began. By sunrise, all 188 defenders had been brutally killed.

 We'd been on West Range Road for about twenty minutes when I said, "Corporal Barnes, it looks like fog ahead.
 Slow down before we get to it."
-As we started slowing, I looked at the rear view mirror.
+When we started slowing, I looked at the rear view mirror.
 "Watch out for the speeder behind us.
 Damn, he's coming up fast.
 Give that maniac all the room he wants."

 "Yes, staff sergeant."

-As we slowed, the fog seemed to lunge at us; engulfing us completely.
+As we slowed, the fog seemed to lunge at us, engulfing us completely.
 As it got thicker, electrostatic arcs began leaping around everything.
 Complaints from the squad in the truck bed were getting louder as everyone was repeatedly shocked.

 "What in hell's going on?
 Pull over and stop."
 I told Corporal Barnes when I saw him repeatedly release the steering whenever he was shocked.

 Barnes complied, applied the parking brake, and turned on the safety flashers.

 "Damn!
 What in hell's happening?"
 I exclaimed when I was shocked through my leather glove by a vicious electric arc.

 Fog invaded the truck cab through every vent, crack, and crevice.
 The rapid staccato of static arcing became louder, deafeningly loud.
 The last thing I remember was everyone shouting and cursing about the increasingly violent shocks when I slumped against the truck door.